InstallerContactSite Map

 Execution Level

-By selecting this option a 64-bit JRE will be used.
-This option is suitable for applications that can take advantage of the large memory addressing capability.
+- 64-bit - This option will select the 64-bit JRE to be used.
+The 64-bit JRE is suitable for applications that can take advantage of the large memory addressing capability.
 Also double precision (64-bit) mathematical computationally intensive applications can have significant performance improvements.
+Your java product will require a 64-bit OS with a 64-bit JRE.

 Embedded JAR